KaiserWerk/WPCustomRepository/etc/documentation/PluginAPI.md

 #### 2. *GET* /api/plugins/get-plugin-information/[slug]

 Additional request parameters: none
 Similar to 1. it returns plugin information but in a more extensive way.
-It returns JSON with the following structure:
+Response body structure:

 ```
 {